MrBlenny/electron-simple-rpc/README.md

 This will emit a Remote Procedure Call action (which will travel to all threads).
 This will run a function if scope is correct.

-Note: This will return a function which you must run.

 ```
 @param string scope             - The destination threads scope (electron, main-renderer etc)